The NIDILRR Program Directory: Origin and Purpose

 - The Americans with Disabilities Act.

 The database includes projects funded from 1992 to the present.
-It provides links to the Web sites of NIDRR-funded projects, when available.
+It provides links to the Web sites of NIDILRR-funded projects, when available.
 The Introduction to the print version of the Directory provides additional information.

 NIDILRR Program Directory: Record Contents.

 Project Number: - The government designation that NARIC uses to link project information across databases.
 You can type the project number into NARIC's REHABDATA and Compendium databases and retrieve information about their publications.

 Project Title - The name of the funded project (not the name of the organization that received funding).
-NIDRR project titles are usually quite descriptive.
+NIDILRR project titles are usually quite descriptive.

-Institution/Subunit: - The name of the organization receiving NIDRR funding.
+Institution/Subunit: - The name of the organization receiving NIDILRR funding.
 Some institutions have more than one project; some are the largest and best-known rehabilitation institutions in the United States.